k12345663/studio/PROJECT_REPORT.md

 ## 5. Workflow

-1.  **Job Description & Context Input**:
+1.  **Input Submission**:
     *   User navigates to `src/app/page.tsx` and sees `JobDescriptionForm.tsx`.
-    *   User pastes the job description and optionally provides candidate experience context.
+    *   User pastes the job description, optionally pastes the candidate's resume, and provides any additional candidate experience context.

 2.  **Initial Kit Generation**:
-    *   `handleGenerateKit` in `page.tsx` calls `generateInterviewKit` flow.
+    *   `handleGenerateKit` in `page.tsx` calls `generateInterviewKit` flow with all provided inputs.
     *   AI returns structured data.
     *   Response is mapped to `InterviewKit` client type (generating client IDs, setting default score to 5 for 1-10 slider, applying default times based on difficulty if needed).
     *   `interviewKit` state is updated.

 3.  **Display and Interaction**:
     *   `InterviewKitDisplay.tsx` renders the kit.
     *   `CompetencyAccordion.tsx` shows competencies.
-Questions within each competency are now grouped under "Technical Questions" and "Non-Technical Questions" headings based on their `category`.
+Questions within each competency are grouped under "Technical Questions" and "Non-Technical Questions" headings based on their `category`.
     *   `QuestionEditorCard.tsx` displays each question, allowing edits to:
         *   Text, model answer.
         *   Category (dropdown: Technical/Non-Technical).